awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/Serverless.png)

 OpenSearch Serverless compute capacity for data ingestion, searching, and querying are measured in OpenSearch Compute Units \(OCUs\)\.
 Each OCU is a combination of 6 GiB of memory and corresponding virtual CPU \(vCPU\), as well as data transfer to Amazon S3\.
-A single OCU can hold approximately 180 GiB of data\.
+Each OCU includes enough hot ephemeral storage for 120 GiB of index data\.

 When you create your first collection, OpenSearch Serverless instantiates two OCUs—one for indexing and one for search\.
 To ensure high availability, it also launches a standby set of nodes in another Availability Zone\.
 This means that a total of four OCUs are instantiated for the first collection in an account\.

 These OCUs exist even when there's no activity on any collection endpoints\.
 All subsequent collections share these OCUs\.
 When you create additional collections in the same account, OpenSearch Serverless only adds additional OCUs for search and ingest as needed to support the collections, according to the [capacity limits](serverless-scaling.md#serverless-scaling-configure) that you specify\.
-Currently, capacity doesn't scale back down as your compute usage decreases\.
+Capacity does scale back down as your compute usage decreases\.

 For information about how you're billed for these OCUs, see [Pricing for OpenSearch Serverless](#serverless-pricing)\.